Transfer Student Program

 Transfer students with university-level work earned outside the U.S. will be accepted if the overall grade point average of that work is equivalent to the stated minimum grade point average requirements for admission and the courses were taken at an accredited institution of higher education.
 Recent transfer credit for university-level course work earned outside of the U.S. will be awarded after a course-by-course evaluation by the International Admissions Office.
 Students may be required to provide more information about the courses in order to determine if the courses meet departmental and university requirements.

-Transfer Asian Pacific American Student Success (Transfer APASS)
+SEAS - Transfer Asian Pacific American Student Success (TS)

 Transfer Policies and Requirements

 Most commonly, college-level credits earned from an institution of higher education accredited by a regional accrediting agency are accepted for transfer to campuses of the CSU; however, authority for decisions regarding the transfer of undergraduate credits is delegated to each CSU campus.